elemeng/mrc2movie/README.md

 ### **Introduction**

 After collecting your tomography tilt series, you need a quick and convenient way to assess and share the quality of your data.
 Similarly, after aligning and reconstructing tomograms, you want to present them as movies in presentations or share them with colleagues.
-However, there are no straightforward tools to directly convert `.mrc` files into movies, making the process cumbersome.
+However, there are no straightforward tools to directly convert **`.mrc`** files into movies, making the process cumbersome.

 To address this, I created this script to **batch convert `.mrc` files** (such as tilt series and tomograms) into high-quality movies with enhanced contrast.
 The script offers customizable options to fine-tune the speed, contrast, and playback direction of the movies, making it easy to visualize and share your data.
 Enjoy exploring the microscopic world with ease! ^v^

+You can also use this to save the tomogram tilt seriers or reconstructured tomograms into **`pngs`**.

 ---